bobgreenshields/cragmaw-castle/_areas/11-ruined-tower.md

 ---
 layout: area
-title: "Trapped hall"
+title: "Ruined tower"
-number: 2
+number: 11
-description: "The castle's main foyer"
+description: "A tower with a tumble down wall"
 categories: area
 player_images:
 leads_to:
-  - 1
-  - 3
-  - 4
-  - 5
+  - 0
-  - 8
+  - 15
-  - 18
+  - 17
 ---